kawilliams/kawilliams.github.io/teaching/hci/hci-fall-2024.markdown

 # Schedule

-All **reading** and **demos of design sprints** are due at 2:20 PM on the day of class.
-All **homework** and any **final deliverables for design sprints** (typically a Medium post) are due at 11:55 PM on the day listed, except when otherwise noted.
+All **reading** and **demos of design sprints** are due at 8:00 AM on the day of class.
+All **homework** and any **final deliverables for design sprints** (typically a blog post) are due at 11:55 PM on the day listed, except when otherwise noted.
 For requests of extensions, please see my Timeliness policy above.

 <table>
   <thead>